 2. Share External Research

 New research comes out every day, and chances are, a lot of it relates to your organization’s mission.
-Whether you help people, animals or the environment, you can find trusted data and statistics that support the work that you do.
+Whether you help people, animals, or the environment, you can find trusted data and statistics that support the work that you do.

 Check out research think tanks like the Urban Institute or Brookings Institute or action groups in your field, like the Natural Resources Defense Council.
 Begin following reputable organizations, either by subscribing to their newsletter or watching what they post on social media.

 Analyze the findings and put them in context for your organization and mission.
-Share your ideas in a blog post, social media or an op-ed to position your executives as thought leaders in the field.
+Share your ideas in a blog post, social media, or an op-ed to position your executives as thought leaders in the field.